Koya (tribe): Population and livelihood

-Koya practice marriage after maturity, and infant marriage is not practiced.
+Koya practice marriage after maturity, and infant marriage is not practised.
 The bride's maternal uncle has the deciding factor in the match, and cross-cousin marriages are permitted and common.
 Usually a wealthy groom will have no issues in finding a bride, but if they are poor enough, they can bribe the village headman to allow them to capture the bride.
 In the most simple Koya wedding ceremony, the bride bends her head and the groom leans over her, while water is poured on the husband's head by friends.
 Once the water has drained off the bride's head, they are said to be man and wife.
 They then drink milk, eat rice, and walk around a mound of earth organised under a pandal.
 They then get elders' blessings and go to their new home.

 Displacement

-The tribal community faces the new threats of development and conflicts, posing serious questions on its existence and civilization.
+The tribal community faces the new threats of development and conflicts, posing serious questions on its existence and civilisation.
 For instance, the displacement and migration of Gotti koyas tribals taking place in Andhra Pradesh.
 In the absence of land and access to a forest, the Koyas depend on wage labour in farm lands.
 The scarcity of these jobs lead to malnutrition of children and instances of anemia in women.
 The Andhra Pradesh state government proposed Polavaram Project is posing a serious threat of displacement of 170,275 Koyas of the tribal population and more than 276 villages in the Khammam district of Bhadrachalam, Palwancha divisions.